 with Dominik Meier, who did a very successful master project for me.
 In the following years, we have grown a bit, and some of my brightest students at FHNW now work with me, something I enjoy very much!

 Before marriage and kids, I used to play chess a lot, in the highest Swiss league with the team of Wollishofen; but my family has taken a higher priority and I hardly play any more.
 I also used to program a lot when I was a bit younger - mostly board games (chess / checkers / 4 in a row / solitaire).
 My program

 is a de-facto standard program for all checkers enthusiasts.
 I'm working harder on the

 job now and have more other responsibilities in life, so I also program less these days.

-Whenever I can, I spend my holidays in the alps, skiing or hiking.
+Whenever I can, I spend my holidays in the alps.